-Betancourt is a 20th-century visual artist.
+Betancourt is one of the 20th-century visual Colombian artists.
 His work is mainly exhibited in public spaces.
 On the town square in Medellin you will find the important monument “Monumento de la Raza” depicting the history of the province of Antioquia.
 In Neiva you can find “La Gaitana”, a monument that shows the story about the struggle between the Spaniards and indigenous people.

 Do you want to get inspired by Modern Art?

 The best modern art museum of Bogotá is called Mambo, Museo de Arte Moderno de Bogotá.
 In Medellín you’ll find the MAMM, The Museum of Modern Art, a small museum with exhibitions of less known Latin American and Colombian artists.
 Since Colombia has a large art scene, you will often be surprised by cool exhibitions, including paintings, sculptures and installations in these museums.
 It is also a nice way to learn more about the social and political problems in a particular region.

 Intererested in reading more about Colombia?
 Check out the Colombia blog page with all articles, about the Tatacoa desert, Valle de Cocora, Salento, Mompox, Santa Marta and Villa de Leyva, including city guides with everything you need to know about Bogotá and Medellín.
 Interested in archaeology?
 Read more about the mysterious San Agustín statues, a fasscinating pre-columbian culture.

 PIN FOR LATER